Family planning: United States

-In the US, family planning is more expiclitly associated with contraception.
+In the US, family planning is more explicitly associated with contraception.
 It is defined as "the ability of individuals and couples to anticipate and attain their desired number of children and the spacing and timing of their births.
-It is achieved through use of contraceptive methods and the treatment of involuntary infertility."
+It is achieved through the use of contraceptive methods and the treatment of involuntary infertility."

 Despite the availability of highly effective contraceptives, about half of U.S. pregnancies are unintended.
 Highly effective contraceptives, such as IUD, are underused in the United States.
 Increasing use of highly effective contraceptives could help meet the goal set forward in Healthy People 2020 to decrease unintended pregnancy by 10%.
 Cost to the user is one factor preventing many American women from using more effective contraceptives.
 Making contraceptives available without a copay increases use of highly effective methods, reduces unintended pregnancies, and may be instrumental in achieving the Healthy People 2020 goal.

 In the United States, contraceptive use saves about $19 billion in direct medical costs each year.
 Title X of the Public Health Service Act, is a U.S. government program dedicated to providing family planning services for those in need.
 But funding for Title X as a percentage of total public funding to family planning client services has steadily declined from 44% of total expenditures in 1980 to 12% in 2006.
 Current funding for Title X is less than 40% of what is needed to meet the need for publicly funded family planning.
 Title X would need $737 million annually to meet the need for family planning services.
 Only 6.2 million women accessed publicly funded services from 10,700 clinics in 2015, despite an estimated 20 million women who could benefit.